-Please read carefully the Rental Security Deposit Calculator Information below.
-For issues or questions about the calculator application, please email dhcd.webmaster@maryland.gov.
+Please read the Rental Security Deposit Calculator Information carefully below.

 Rental Security Deposit Calculator Information